Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_installation.md

 Guide for use: If you are an Islandora administrator with previous experience setting up Drupal webforms, then you will find this document offers more details than you probably need, but we hope that even you will find the level of detail into which this documentation goes helps you avoid making mistakes that can result in frustration and delays in implementation.

-***

-## Table of Contents

 * Credits
 * Test Environment

-***

-**2. For Administrators**
+## Table of Contents

 * 1. Islandora Webform installation preliminaries
-  * 3. Installing the Islandora Webform module
+* 2. Installing the Islandora Webform module
-  * 4. Configuring permissions for the Islandora Webform module
+* 3. Configuring permissions for the Islandora Webform module
-  * 5. Configuring the Islandora Webform module’s XML Form
-  * 6. Configuring the Drupal block of Islandora Webform submissions
+* 4. Configuring the Drupal block of Islandora Webform submissions
-  * 7. Configuring Drupal accounts for the Islandora Webform module
+* 5. Configuring Drupal accounts for the Islandora Webform module
-  * 8. Upgrading from an earlier version of the Islandora Webform module
+* 6. Upgrading from an earlier version of the Islandora Webform module

-**4. Enhanced Development**
-  * 1. DHi @hamilton (local customizations)
-  * 2. Uploading a file [not implemented yet]
-  * 3. Search and retrieval of submissions [not written yet]
+* 7. Search and retrieval of submissions [not written yet]

 ***

 ## Credits